octocloudlabs/supercharge-docs/docs/walt/lab-6.md

 ## Open some files

-You created the Codespace on the MojoCanvasFun `master` branch.
+You created the codespace on the MojoCanvasFun `master` branch.
 In Visual Studio Code you can see all the files from that branch in the Explorer.

 1. In the Activity Bar click the Explorer button
 <img src='/assets/img/a-lab-10.png' alt="lab image" class="img-lab" >